starkfell/100DaysOfIaC/articles/day.23.storage.secrets.pt2.md

 ## Dynamic values as variables

 If we have a value we may want to change at deploy time, I can store this value as a variable, and mark this variable as one that can be overridden at runtime.
-We do this by checking the "Settable at release time" checkbox, as shown in Figure 2.
+We do this by checking the *Settable at release time* checkbox, as shown in Figure 2.

 ![Var settable at release](../images/day23/fig2.set.var.at.reltime.png)

 **Figure 2**.
-Variable as "settable at release time"
+Variable as *settable at release time*

 This can come in handy for scenarios where we may want to deploy multiple instances from a pipeline.
 For example, if I created a release pipeline with an ARM template for a VM or VM scale set, I could store the Azure resource group name as a variable that I could set at deploy time to make this an easy tasks.

-This can be equally useful with SaaS services, but in all cases, you'll want to be aware of any uniqueness requirements in component or services names.
+This can be equally useful with PaaS services, but in all cases, you'll want to be aware of any unique requirements in component or services names.
 Dynamic naming is a great topic for a future installment.

 ## Storing secrets

-For secrets, like the SAS key for  we should go a step further and encrypt that value, if we are storing it as a variable.
+For secrets, like the SAS key, we should go a step further and encrypt that value if we are storing it as a variable.
 We do this by clicking the padlock, shown in Figure 3.
 If the padlock is locked, the variable with be encrypted and it's value masked with asterisks.

 ![Encrypted variable](../images/day23/fig3.encrpt.variable.png)

 **Figure 3**.
 Storing SAS key in an encrypted variable

 ## Variable Groups